zqx1392/hello-world/README.md

 PLAN:

-	5/10
-		- time to seriously move forward with 3 stories for once (弾丸 last for excitement)
-		- rest well for serious outgoing weekend
 		- retracking new coming manga
 	5/11 - 5/12
-		> buy
-			- butter, milk
-			- shrimp & ika, other ingredient for curry
-			- belt...
-		> curry & pancake
 		> run to iwayama
 		> read all senrihin
-		> three at once
-		> plan tokyo flower a bit

 	house
 		> new internet